 Studies: Link Between Drugs and Violent Crimes

 There are more than 200 million people around the world hooked on illegal drugs.
-At the individual level, abuse of psychoactive drugs is detrimental to health and wellbeing.
+It is important to note that abuse of psychoactive drugs is detrimental to health and wellbeing at the individual level.
 However, at the macro level, there is a relationship between the prevalence of drug abuse in a given community and violent crime incidence.
 Hence, as drug use prevails, so does crime.
+Several studies have investigated and explained the link between drugs and violent crime.

 Prevalence of Illegal Drugs and the Incidents of Violent Crimes According to Media Reports and Depictions